 Started by Slow Ventures, Sam Lessin and team created the Montana Land sDAO — a community that’s pooling resources to invest in plots of land in Montana.

-When a member contributes capital to the DAO investment fund, they receive a token.
-That token symbolizes that the member has contributed capital to the fund, and therefore co-owns a percentage of the assets.
+When a member contributes capital, they receive a token.
+That token symbolizes that a member has contributed capital to the fund, and therefore co-owns a percentage of the assets.